 Heat up the oil in a large pan and fry up the garlic, then add the tomatoes and season to taste.
 Cook the tomatoes for about 10 minutes and add some dried oregano halfway through.

-Boil the spaghetti in salted water and drain them when they are still al dente.
+Boil the spaghetti in salted water and drain them when they are still al dente. that means drain them a couple of mins before the standard cooking.
 Add the spaghetti to the sauce in the pan and stir well.

 Serve warm, topped with a drizzle of olive oil and a pinch of dried oregano.